Google uses cookies

 - Willis JC (1973) A Dictionary of the Flowering Plants and Ferns, 8th edn.
 (Revised by Airy Shaw HK).
 Cambridge: Cambridge University Press [WorldCat] [url]

-- Wodehouse RP (1971) Hayfever Plants, 2nd revised edn.
-New York: Hafner Publishing Co.
+- Wodehouse RP (1971) Hayfever Plants.
+Their appearance, distribution, time of flowering, and their role in hayfever, 2nd revised edn.
+New York, NY: Hafner Publishing Company [WorldCat]

 - Wren RC (1975) Potter's New Cyclopaedia of Botanical Drugs and Preparations.
 (Re-edited and enlarged by Wren RW).
 Bradford, Devon: Health Science Press [WorldCat] [doi] [url] [url-2]